 - Processed dairy products (cheese crisps, string cheese, whipped cream, etc.)

 If you’ve been told that consuming raw dairy products is dangerous, you’ll be surprised to know that you’ve been rather misled.
-In fact, an extensive look into research and claims made by the FDA and CDC related to the dangers of raw dairy has been found to be completely unwarranted.17 The reason being, the FDA and CDC make no distinction between pre-pasteurized milk and raw milk intended for direct human consumption.18
+In fact, an extensive look into research and claims made by the FDA and CDC related to the dangers of raw dairy has been found to be completely unwarranted.18 The reason is, the FDA and CDC make no distinction between pre-pasteurized milk and raw milk intended for direct human consumption.19

-When selecting raw dairy products the health and welfare of the farm is vitally important.
-Due to poor care and conditions of cattle, dairy derived from conventional farms (CAFOs) is subject to a substantial pathogen exposure.19 This means, conventional dairy MUST be pasturized for safe consumption.
+When selecting raw dairy products, the health and welfare of the farm are vitally important.
+Due to poor care and conditions of cattle, dairy derived from conventional farms (CAFOs) is subject to substantial pathogen exposure.
+This means conventional dairy MUST be pasteurized for safe consumption.
 On the other hand, raw dairy derived from healthy cows actually benefits your body in many ways.20,21

 In fact, raw and organic probiotic yogurt, cheeses, and kefir have been consumed by some of the healthiest populations around the world for thousands of years (such as those residing within the infamous Blue Zones).
 Dr. Axe (amongst others) recommends consuming raw dairy products when treating the following ailments.22